manasivaraiya/RDBMS-IA-2/README.md

 # RDBMS-IA-2
-.
-IPL Analysis
+IPL Analysis.
-.
-Manasi K Varaiya
+Manasi K Varaiya.
-.
-Comp - A
+Comp - A.
-.
-RDBMS
+RDBMS.
-.
-Vaibhav Vasani and Pradnya Bhangale
+Vaibhav Vasani and Pradnya Bhangale.
-.
-KJSCE
+KJSCE.

 # Instruction to execute code
 1) download and setup jupyter notebook on your local machine.